Call-for-Code/Solution-Starter-Kit-Production-2021/references.md

 * Certification systems like Fairtrade or Rainforest Alliance

-## Standards and Organisations - Potential to partner here
+## Standards and Organisations
+There are many standards and standards-bodies involved in recycling and related activities.
+Rather than creating a new competing standard, there may be opportunities to partner with them.
 * European Committee for Electrotechnical Standardization (CENELEC)
 * Waste Electrical & Electronic Equipment (WEEE)
 * WEEELABEX - [https://www.weeelabex.org/](https://www.weeelabex.org/)